devpunks/snuggsi/README.md

 ## Easy Installation
 No need for Node.js, Webpack, Babel, or Gulp.

-Simply place the following scripts within your webpage.

 **snuggsiツ** works in production or in a plain 'ol HTML file!

+Simply place the following scripts within your webpage:

 ```html
 <script type=module src=//unpkg.com/snuggsi></script>